YashasviBhatt/Hotel-Booking-Demand/README.md

 4. Type<br>`pip install -r requirements.txt`<br> and press enter in either _command_prompt_ or _powershell window_ as _administrator_.
 5. After Installing all the required _libraries_ run the python file using<br>`python hotel_booking_demand.py`.

+### OR

+You can simply open up the *hotel_booking_demand.ipynb* to see data preprocessing, model building and model evaluation applied.

 ## Working

 1. Firstly, _data_ is imported using `pandas library`.